ariboyarsky/Economics/README.md

-# Notes from my Studies in Economics
+# Notes from my studies in Economics

 A collection of notes and quasi-formal projects from coursework, research, and individual study.
 This repository is very much a work in progress.